About Us

 • Coaching opportunities may be available.

-• Demonstrated experience in teaching science.
+• Demonstrated experience in teaching Spanish.

 • Openness to concept-based and structured inquiry approaches and a willingness to collaborate with colleagues is required.